Healing and Hope by Manny Garibay

 In trauma therapy, we create a safe, relational space to approach what’s been too overwhelming to face alone gently.
 It’s not about pushing through or fixing you—it’s about working together to process the pain, to reclaim your sense of self, and to build new ways of relating to the world around you.

 My role is to hold steady, to listen deeply, and to be a companion in the dark corners you’ve been navigating alone.
-Through this work, it becomes possible to move from mere survival toward a greater sense of wholeness and vitality.
-Not just coping—but living again, connected to yourself and to others.
+This work makes it possible to move from mere survival toward a greater sense of wholeness and vitality.
+Not just coping—but living again, connected to yourself and others.